hawkinsw/CPPTimes/pointers.md

 3. Place in memory (an address), and
 4. Value.

-What happens if the programmer writes
+What happens if the programmer inserts

 ```C++
 ptr = &c2;
 ```

-at the point of the red line in `function` after the existing code?
+just before the `return` statement in `function`?
 What do the contents of the memory look like after that?

 ![](./graphics/pointers-paused-program-memory3.png)